 The proposed action includes activities that are likely to directly or indirectly impact CCV steelhead and/or their designated critical habitat.
-The following is an analysis of the potential direct and indirect effects to the species and/or their critical habitat that may occur because of implementing the Project, including fish capture and relocation; construction related effects; sedimentation and turbidity effects; spills and hazardous materials; overwater structure; and effects to critical habitat.
+The following is an analysis of the potential direct and indirect effects to the species and/or their critical habitat that may occur because of implementing the Project, including fish capture and relocation; construction; increased sedimentation and turbidity; spills and hazardous materials; hydroacoustic; and the presence of an overwater structure.

-2.5.1 Fish Capture and Relocation
+2.5.1.
+Fish Capture

-To minimize direct and indirect mortality of fishes from construction activities, any fish within the immediate work site (approximately 500 feet of channel) will be relocated.
+To minimize direct and indirect mortality of fishes from construction activities, any fish within the immediate work site (approximately 500 feet of channel) will be captured and relocated.
 A full description of fish relocation procedures are described above in Proposed Federal Action section.
 Fish relocation will first be attempted using herding since this method is expected to have the lowest impact on the species, avoiding handling and transport stress.
 If fish cannot be herded, they will be collected using seining or dip netting.
 Fish relocation activities pose a risk of injury or mortality to rearing juvenile steelhead since any fish relocation or collection gear has some associated risk to fish, including stress, disease transmission, injury, or death.
 The amount of unintentional injury and mortality attributable to fish relocation varies widely depending on the method used, ambient conditions, and the experience of the field crew.
-Since fish relocation activities will be conducted by qualified fisheries biologists following NMFS guidelines, direct effects to and mortality of juvenile steelhead during relocation activities is expected to be minimal.
+Since fish relocation activities will be conducted by qualified fisheries biologists following NMFS guidelines, the level of injury or mortality of juvenile steelhead during relocation activities is expected to small.